 Add Art 41 Title V-B SS4164-a - 4164-l, Pub Health L; amd S6530, Ed L; add S125.41, Pen L

-Establishes the requirement of testing for a fetal heartbeat prior to the performance of an abortion; establishes standards for informed consent; directs the department of public health to prepare and disseminate certain materials regarding abortion and providing for certain civil remedies; expands the definition of medical professional misconduct to include certain acts of abortion and authorizing certain sanctions for violations; criminalizes the performance of an abortion under certain circumstances; establishes the joint legislative committee on adoption promotion and support; provides for certain remedies the event that the supreme court of the United States overrules Roe v.
+Establishes the requirement of testing for a fetal heartbeat prior to the performance of an abortion; establishes standards for informed consent; directs the department of public health to prepare and disseminate certain materials regarding abortion and providing for certain civil remedies; expands the definition of medical professional misconduct to include certain acts of abortion and authorizes certain sanctions for violations; criminalizes the performance of an abortion under certain circumstances; establishes the joint legislative committee on adoption promotion and support; provides for certain remedies in the event that the supreme court of the United States overrules Roe v.
 Wade; and authorizes the commissioner of the department of public health to promulgate certain rules and regulations.

 STATE OF NEW YORK

 Introduced by M. of A. DiPIETRO -- read once and referred to the Commit-

 AN ACT to amend the public health law, in relation to establishing the